chanshiyucx/blog/article/008-web-knowledge-base.md

 > What's a common pitfall with closures?

-A classic issue occurs when creating closures inside loops with `var`.
-For example, if you create multiple event handlers in a loop using `var i`, all handlers will reference the same variable `i`, which ends up with the final loop value.
-This happens because `var` is function-scoped, not block-scoped.
+A common pitfall occurs when using `var` in a loop to create closures, like event handlers.
+Since `var` is function-scoped, all closures share the same variable, leading to unexpected results.

 The solution is to use `let` which creates a new binding for each iteration, or create an IIFE to capture the current value.
 Modern JavaScript with `let` and `const` largely solves this problem since they're block-scoped.

 ## CSS